Comparing the Most Fuel-Efficient Non-Hybrid SUVs

 Maintenance neglect is a silent efficiency killer.
 Using the wrong viscosity of oil—such as 5W-30 instead of the manufacturer-recommended 0W-20—can increase internal friction and reduce efficiency by 1-2%.
 Furthermore, ignored tire pressure can result in a 3% drop in mileage for every 10% under-inflation, a common issue in larger utility vehicles.

-Strategic Recommendations for Superior Fuel Economy
+Superior Fuel Economy

 Opt for Small Displacement Turbocharged Engines